-Upasaka Upali is a meditation instructor who specializes in working with beginning to advanced meditators.
+Upasaka Upali is a meditation instructor who works with beginning to advanced meditators.
 Upali’s teaching style strives to provide tangible instruction, inspire consistent practice, and to create a rewarding meditation experience.

 After arriving back in the United States, Upali began a local meditation Sangha in Chattanooga, Tennessee.
 Additionally, he became a teacher for the Mindful Schools Program where he taught mindfulness to elementary students in underserved communities of Chattanooga.
 In April of 2018, he completed a one month Teacher in Residence program at Dharma Treasure with Upasaka Culadasa.
 Since the program, Upali has increased his teaching of in-person meditation retreats and has enjoyed seeing the benefit and progress silent retreats create for practitioners.
 He is currently a teacher in training with Culadasa, the author of The Mind Illuminated.